 To learn more about filing a complaint with OCR under HIPAA, please visit HHS Complaints.

 It is important to understand that many 3rd Party Apps are not covered by HIPAA, particularly those that are offered directly to you as an individual, rather than through a health plan or provider.
 This means your health information will not be subject to the same privacy and security protections that health plans and providers must adhere to.
 3rd Party Apps are regulated by the Federal Trade Commission (FTC) and the protections provided by the FTC Act; however, if the 3rd Party App is located outside the United States, the FTC may not able to fully protect your information.
 You can find more information from the FTC about mobile 3rd Party App privacy and security at FTC Mobile Apps.
 If you think a 3rd Party App has misused or violated your privacy, you can file a complaint with the FTC using the FTC complaint assistance at FTC Complaint Assistance.

-What is Interoperability?
-Easy way to exchange, access and integrate Health information (Electronic Health Records(EHR)/Personal Health Record(PHR) and/or encounters) across systems securely.
-The access can be within any Health system, your app can access the insurers’ system to receive your Health Information.
+An easy, secure way to exchange, access and integrate health information (Electronic Health Record (EHR)/Personal Health Record(PHR) and/or encounters) across systems.
+Access may be within any health system.
+App accesses the insurer’s system to get health information.

 How to access Health Information?